CoNCERT is creating new medicines through a

 hospitals and other health care facilities, including traveling and local

-staffing of nurses and ancillary hospital personnel, such as radiology
+staffing of nurses, physicians and ancillary hospital personnel, such as

-is one of the top ten nurse and therapist staffing companies in the U.S.
+Supplemental is one of the top ten nurse and therapist staffing companies in

 Tetraphase Pharmaceuticals was founded by

 Mediphase.
-Tetraphase develops antibiotics in the tetracycline class, based
+The company develops antibiotics in the tetracycline class, based

 on synthetic technology developed by Prof. Andrew Myers and licensed from